EXSyst/Worker/README.md

 - The socket context expression which will be evaluated by the worker, after "stage 3" (by default, none, which will make the shared workers' server sockets be created without contexts) ;
 - The "stop cookie", which is a pre-shared secret string that must be sent to a shared worker as part of an appropriate message to make it gracefully stop (by default, none, which makes it impossible to gracefully stop a shared worker using this mechanism) ;
 - The precompiled script map, which allows reusing the same script for every worker which uses the same implementation, instead of using a "generate in ```/tmp```, run once, then delete" approach (by default, none).

+If you don't specify a bootstrap profile when creating your worker factory, it will automatically create one, with the default values of all parameters.